 Trail runners tend to be more lightweight, similar to sports trainers.
 They’re breathable and maintain your feet cool in warm weather.
 On top of that, they require no ‘break-in’ period.
 One particular downside is the absence of ankle protection.
 In case you are carrying a large pack, this may be a little riskier.

 Take a look at out our backpacking checklist.
 Make sure you run through it before you embark your adventure.

 Walking long distances holding a heavy backpack is challenging.
 You’ll need to make sure you’ve got plenty of energy to keep going.
 Ensure that you eat a lot of calories while you’re on your trip.
 Complex carbohydrates are the perfect source of energy here.
 While it’s fantastic to enjoy a hot meal at night, and also at times in the morning, keep in mind that cooking food and washing is a lot of additional work.
 Remember that Fresh food won’t last very long without refrigeration too

 Easy breakfast bars or granola are a good way to begin the day.
 Hot instant tea or coffee can get some warmness into you and help you get ready for a day’s hike.
 If you wish to take the time to cook, bacon and eggs are a fantastic choice (bring a cooler bag) or perhaps pancakes if you are feeling ambitious.

 Stay hydrated on your trip.
-It’s crucial that you stay hydrated as you’ll be sweating significantly throughout the day, specifically if the weather is hot.
+You must stay hydrated as you’ll be sweating significantly throughout the day, specifically if the weather is hot.
 Coffee & Tea provides a nice warm drink if it’s colder.
 I’d normally avoid consuming any alcohol for apparent reasons.
-Soda can be heavy to take and it is hard to keep cool, so consider not having for a few days.
+Soda can be heavy to take, and it is hard to keep cool, so consider not having for a few days.